fmo-dev/the-lawn-guardian/readme.md

 # The Lawn Guardian

-The Lawn Guardian is a mini-game created with Godot and the langage GDScript.
+The Lawn Guardian is a game created with Godot and the langage GDScript.
 Godot is require to see/edit the content of this repository.

 You still can play the game by clicking on executable/The Lawn Guardian.exe